zachpanter/old-taskengine/README.md

 It encourages habit-building through recurring tasks (reminders).
 These tasks can be set to respawn with the functionality expected from modern calendaring services (weekday, M/W/F, T/Th, weekend, day-of-month, every-X-days/weeks/..., etc.)

+T.E. helps users be prompt by tracking time-based tasks (events), location-based tasks (errands), time/location-based tasks (appointments) and time/location/group-based tasks (meetings).

 It promotes deep understanding of backlogs through a tree-based task hierarchy that allows a parent task to be composed a number of child-tasks.

-Scrum-points are used to estimate task and project completion schedules.
+Scrum-points are used to estimate task and project completion effort.
 'Burndown' and 'Velocity' visualization gives users the ability to track progress and reevaluate current approaches.